Environmental campaigners are taking a new broom to plastic food packaging

 British-based A Plastic Planet has teamed up with Dutch supermarket Ekoplaza to launch the world’s first plastic-free aisle.
 Featuring the ‘innovative compostable biomaterials’ that the chain has found as an environmentally friendly alternative to plastic, the aisle at Ekoplaza LAB in Amsterdam could be the first of many to come.

 Are you taking the pain out of packaging by developing smart alternatives to plastic?
-Drop the FoodTalk Show team a line on firstname.lastname@example.org and share your story.
+Drop the FoodTalk Show team a line on email@example.com and share your story, or find out how else to get in touch.
+Alternatively, listen to Steve Malkin, founder of The Planet Mark, as he discusses what we can do to be more sustainable on one of our recent podcasts.